ElectionNightReporting/.github/profile/README.md

-Poll Tape Scanner for Election Night Reporting Overview
+# Poll Tape Scanner for Election Night Reporting

+## Overview
 This project explores a novel approach to election-night reporting (ENR) using poll tape scanning technology.
 By leveraging mobile devices to capture and process poll tape data, we aim to bridge the gap between speed and security in preliminary election result reporting.

-Project Goals
+## Project Goals

-Develop a secure and efficient method for transmitting preliminary election results Maintain air-gap security of election equipment while improving reporting speed Create a user-friendly mobile solution for poll workers Ensure accuracy in optical character recognition (OCR) of poll tapes Provide a robust verification system for scanned data Complement existing ENR processes without replacing critical security measures
+- Develop a secure and efficient method for transmitting preliminary election results
+- Maintain air-gap security of election equipment while improving reporting speed
+- Create a user-friendly mobile solution for poll workers
+- Ensure accuracy in optical character recognition (OCR) of poll tapes
+- Provide a robust verification system for scanned data
+- Complement existing ENR processes without replacing critical security measures

-System Components
+## System Components

-Mobile Application
+### Mobile Application

-Cross-platform support (iOS/Android)
+- Cross-platform support (iOS/Android)
-Simple interface for poll tape video capture
+- Simple interface for poll tape video capture
-Built-in verification tools
+- Built-in verification tools
-Secure data transmission
+- Secure data transmission

-Backend System
+### Backend System

-Advanced OCR processing
+- Advanced OCR processing
-Data validation and error checking
+- Data validation and error checking
-Secure storage and transmission
+- Secure storage and transmission
-Audit logging capabilities
+- Audit logging capabilities

-Reporting Website
+### Reporting Website

-Real-time result updates
+- Real-time result updates
-Data visualization
+- Data visualization
-Access control and security features
+- Access control and security features
-Audit trail visibility
+- Audit trail visibility

-Security Considerations
-Our system prioritizes security through:

-End-to-end encryption
-Multi-factor authentication
-Comprehensive audit logging
-Data integrity verification
-Chain of custody tracking
-Role-based access control

-Getting Started
-[Documentation Coming Soon]
-Research Background
+## Research Background

 This project is part of the EECS 498 Election Security course and aims to contribute to the ongoing discussion about modernizing election systems while maintaining robust security measures.
 The research explores the balance between rapid result reporting and maintaining the integrity of the electoral process.

-Technical Requirements
+## Technical Requirements

 React Native + Expo for mobile development
 OCR processing capabilities
 Secure data transmission protocols
 Web-based reporting interface

-Contributing
+## Contributing

 This is an academic research project.
 For questions or collaboration interests, please contact:

-Michael Guo
+- Michael Guo
-Nandan Srikrishna
+- Nandan Srikrishna

-Status
+## Status

 This project is currently in research and development phase.
 Findings and implementation details will be published as part of our academic research.

-Acknowledgments
+## Acknowledgments

-EECS 498 Election Security course staff
+- EECS 498 Election Security course staff
-Election officials who provided valuable input Open-source libraries and tools used in development
+- Open-source libraries and tools used in development

-License
-[License Information Coming Soon]
-Disclaimer
+## Disclaimer
 This system is designed for preliminary election night reporting only and is not intended to replace official canvassing processes or final election result certification procedures.